Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Results

 We evaluated our mixed-precision nested recursive Cholesky algorithm on real-world matrices using datasets from the SuiteSparse Matrix Collection, accessed via the Julia \texttt{MatrixDepot} package on an NVIDIA GPU.
 One key matrix we evaluated was \texttt{Pothen/bodyy5}, a sparse, symmetric positive-definite matrix derived from NASA structural engineering data ($n=18{,}589$).
 As shown in Figure~\ref{fig:bodyy5_timeacc}, mixed precision retains high accuracy for moderately conditioned matrices like \texttt{bodyy5}.
 Our blockwise quantization effectively scales the values to prevent immediate overflow.
 We notice that as the precision increases from FP16 → FP32 → FP64, the runtime correspondingly increases because higher precision arithmetic requires more computational resources and memory bandwidth.
 Mixed-precision configurations such as [F16, F32] and [F16, F16, F32] provide an intermediate performance point, achieving substantial speedups compared to pure FP64 while maintaining greater numerical stability than pure FP16.

-However, the solver does face limitations with certain real-world matrices.
-For small matrices ($n < 16{,}000$), as Figure \ref{fig:scaling} suggests, the solver does not perform as effectively due to the type conversion overhead.
-The strategy also provides the best results for diagonally dominant matrices.
-Furthermore, matrices that possess extreme dynamic ranges are not well-suited for an in-place solver either.
-For example, \texttt{Simon/raefsky4} ($n=19{,}779$) has a dynamic range exceeding $10^{11}$.
-When applying quantization to a matrix like this, the scaling process compresses the massive values down so severely that it causes underflow, crushing the lower values to zero.
-This destroys the positive definiteness of the sub-blocks, eventually causing division by zero and \texttt{NaN} propagation.
+However, the solver is not well-suited for small matrices or matrices with a large dynamic range.
+For small matrices ($n < 8192$)(Figure \ref{fig:scaling})the type conversion overhead outweighs the MXU acceleration benefits, and performance is reduced.
+Best results are obtained for diagonally dominant matrices.
+Furthermore, matrices that possess extreme dynamic ranges lose positive definiteness in the process.
+For example, \texttt{Simon/raefsky4} ($n=19{,}779$) has a dynamic range exceeding $10^{11}$: where the quantization process compresses the lower values to zero, destroys the positive definiteness of the sub-blocks, and causes division by zero and \texttt{NaN} propagation.
+Specifically, numerical errors introduced in the off-diagonal blocks can easily lead to a loss of positive definiteness in the Schur complement, even if the subsequent diagonal block is computed in high precision.
 Therefore, static blockwise quantization is insufficient for these cases, and future work should explore more dynamic quantization schemes.